juanlet/snake-game-widget/README.md

 # welcome-widget
 A little widget for my personal website
-Control de worm using  A - W - S - D keys
+Control the snake using  A - W - S - D keys

 https://juanlet.github.io/welcome-widget/